G-Research/siembol/docs/services/siembol_response_service.md

 Siembol response plugins allows to extend the functionality of siembol response by integrating custom evaluators if needed.
 A response plugin can contain one or more evaluators and siembol response can load one or more plugins if needed.

 ### Plugin architecture
-A Siembol response plugin is an shaded jar file that includes all its dependencies see [how to write response plugin](how-tos/how_to_write_response_plugin.md).
-The plugins can be copied in a directory where will be loaded by the [springboot properties launcher](https://docs.spring.io/spring-boot/docs/current/reference/html/appendix-executable-jar-format.html) The plugin is also integrated into siembol UI and it evaluators can be used in the similar way as the ones provided directly by siembol response.
+A Siembol response plugin is a shaded jar file that includes all its dependencies see [how to write response plugin](how-tos/how_to_write_response_plugin.md).
+The plugins can be copied in a directory where they will be loaded by the [springboot properties launcher](https://docs.spring.io/spring-boot/docs/current/reference/html/appendix-executable-jar-format.html) The plugin is also integrated into siembol UI and its evaluators can be used in the similar way as the ones provided directly by siembol response.

 ### Evaluators implemented internally at GR that we are planning to open source
 - Elk search